This year, it's more important than ever for you to be kind to yourself as a nurse or carer.

 2. Create a routine

-- Separate your daytime schedule from your evening schedule and make time to unwind after your working day.
+- Separate your daytime schedule from your evening schedule and make time to unwind after a working day.

 - Make an effort to maintain a consistent sleep pattern.
 If you are working night shifts, be sure to get enough sleep in the day - so you stay energised and alert during your working hours.